37 Environmental policy

 - Law: regulation.[26]

-For example, reducing water consumption in cities during times of drought may be achieved by: encouraging people to take shorter showers and turn off dripping taps (advocacy); charging people according to how much water they use or providing subsidies for the installation of water tanks and other water-saving devices (money); introducing water restrictions so that people are no longer allowed to water their lawns using sprinklers or wash their cars using a hose (regulation); or constructing a water desalination plant to produce fresh water (direct provision).
-There is also considerable debate about the merits or otherwise of regulation, subsidies, carbon taxes and emissions trading as preferred mechanisms to manage greenhouse gas emissions.
-In such debates, economists are likely to advocate for market-oriented approaches and ‘user pays’, while welfare advocates may advocate for subsidies, regulation and information-oriented approaches.
-Importantly, ideological underpinnings inform policy actors’ views about the merits or otherwise of different policy tools, even if they deny this is the case.
+For example, during times of drought a government may respond by: encouraging people to take shorter showers and turn off dripping taps (advocacy); charging people according to how much water they use or providing subsidies for the installation of water tanks and other water-saving devices (money); introducing water restrictions so that people are no longer allowed to water their lawns using sprinklers or wash their cars using a hose (regulation); or constructing a water desalination plant to produce fresh water (direct provision).

-- First order change: policy instrument settings are changed in light of experience and new knowledge, while overall policy goals and instruments of policy remain the same
+First order change: policy instrument settings are changed in light of experience and new knowledge, while overall policy goals and instruments of policy remain the same

-- Second order change: the instruments of policy as well as their settings are altered in responses to experience although the overall goals of policy remain the same
+Second order change: the instruments of policy as well as their settings are altered in responses to experience although the overall goals of policy remain the same

-- Third order change: a simultaneous change in all three components of policy: the instrument settings, the instruments themselves, and the hierarchy of goals behind policy.[28]
+Third order change: a simultaneous change in all three components of policy: the instrument settings, the instruments themselves, and the hierarchy of goals behind policy.[28]

-Drawing on this typology, Carter suggests that ‘although incremental changes in environmental policy are possible within the traditional paradigm [i.e. incremental approaches to policy] an accumulation of first and second order changes will not automatically lead to third order change, because genuinely radical change requires the replacement of the traditional policy paradigm with an alternative’.[29]
+Drawing on Hall’s typology, Carter suggests that ‘although incremental changes in environmental policy are possible within the traditional paradigm [i.e. incremental approaches to policy] an accumulation of first and second order changes will not automatically lead to third order change, because genuinely radical change requires the replacement of the traditional policy paradigm with an alternative’.[29]
+Third level change seems to align with the Intergovernmental Panel on Biodiversity and Ecosystem Services views about (the need for) transformational change which they understand as a ‘fundamental system-wide, reorganisation across technological, economic, and social factors including paradigms, goals and values’.[30]

 Debates about what should be done also inevitably involve debates about who should be doing it.
-In broad terms, in recent decades the relative roles and responsibilities of government (the institutions of the state), the private sector (private companies and industry sectors) and the community (the general public or members of particular groups or communities) have attracted considerable attention.[30]

-The ‘public’ may also occupy various roles in relation to environmental matters and can be viewed as either consumers (where their only form of agency is through spending decisions), or citizens (where people have important rights and responsibilities within democracy).[34]
+In broad terms, in recent decades, the relative roles and responsibilities of government (and other institutions of the state), the private sector (private companies and industry sectors) and the community (the general public or members of particular groups or communities) have attracted considerable attention.[31]
+In relation to government and the broad apparatus of the state, central questions relate to the role and capacity of government (and the state) in dealing with environmental issues.
+Views about the role and capacity of the state are contested.[32]
+There are also questions about the disposition of governments to intervene in policy matters, as highlighted by debates between Keynesian and neoliberal perspectives on the role of government.[33]
+However, there are limitations in using these terms in discussing the role of government in environmental policy issues (Keynesian and neoliberal), as they both remain wedded to promoting economic growth, and only differ in terms of their perspective on the role of government.
+By contrast, there is considerable interest in the desirability of moving beyond the paradigm of economic growth.[34]
+The ‘public’ may also occupy various roles in relation to environmental matters and can be viewed as either consumers (where their only form of agency is through spending decisions) or citizens (where people have important rights and responsibilities within democracy).[35]
 Finally, the role of the private sector in environmental matters is also subject to considerable debate, with a central issue being whether business is ‘part of the problem’ or ‘part of the solution’.
 Business is often viewed as central to economic growth, and hence the cause, or at least part of the cause, of environmental problems, although some people consider the potential role of business positively (e.g. free market environmentalists).

 Actors and politics of the domain